 UCD, Belfield, Dublin 4, Ireland | Director: Professor Liam Kennedy

 The UCD Clinton Institute was established in 2003 to provide a focus for research and postgraduate teaching in the field of American Studies.
-It offers Masters and PhD degrees in the field and also runs a programme of activities devoted to advancing academic research and public discussion about the United States.
+It offers Masters and PhD degrees in Media and International Conflict, American Studies and American Politics and Foreign Policy.
+In addition it has a programme of activities devoted to advancing academic research and public discussion about the United States.
 Drawing on many disciplines the Institute offers a dynamic and wide-ranging coverage of American politics, culture and society.

 Through our research, teaching and programme of conferences, seminars, international exchanges and scholarships the Institute promotes American Studies nationally and internationally.
 It works to bring together existing work on American themes at Irish universities, build international research networks, and also develop links with cultural, diplomatic and business organisations with interest in the US.